Looking for the most beautiful waterfall in Houston Texas, and don’t know which one is it?

 Unlike other man made waterfall built in Houston, this one the builder did not try to hide the fact that it is not a natural landmark.

-The place is a few steps away from the skyscrapers right in the heart of the city, near the Sesquicentennial promenade.
+The place is close to the tall buildings in the middle of the city, near the Sesquicentennial promenade.

-You can enjoy the waterfall, hike and bike trails, green spaces, and boat launchers that can be found inside the park.
+You can enjoy the waterfall, hike and bike trails, green spaces, and boat launchers that are inside the park.

 It is the perfect destination for a day in the park, not far from downtown but still far enough to stop hearing the city noise.